awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 ~~~
 {: .language-bash}

+The first command is needed because CMSSW_10_6_8_patch1 is pretty old (we chose an old one on purpose!) and it does not have any build for the recent alma9 lxplus runs.
+So we need to start a CentOS7 container first, which we do with the `cmssw-el7` command, as described [here](https://cms-sw.github.io/singularity.html).

-Maybe the second command will print out a warning such as
+Maybe the third command will print out a warning such as

 ~~~
 WARNING: Developer's area is created for non-production architecture slc7_amd64_gcc820.
 Production architecture for this release is slc7_amd64_gcc700.